rikola/nfchief/README.md

 1. Run `bundle exec rake test`

 ### Deployment:
 1. Deploy through the deployment branch of the repository.
-It is locked to everyone except me so make a pull request.
+It is locked to everyone except @rikola so make a pull request.